-Classes and activities will be offered in a Blended Learning Model this fall.
-Faculty and staff will come to campus every day, but students will begin the year organized into two academic teams whose names -- Scientiam and Honorem -- are taken from our Latin motto, Quaerite Scientiam et Honorem, meaning to Seek Knowledge and Honor.
+Classes and activities are offered in a Blended Learning Model this academic year.
+Faculty and staff come to campus every day, but students are organized into two academic teams whose names -- Scientiam and Honorem -- are taken from our Latin motto, Quaerite Scientiam et Honorem, meaning to Seek Knowledge and Honor.

 A virtue of our approach is that classes are available to students every day, either in person or online.
 Full-time distance learning is available at all times for students who cannot return to campus initially; who request virtual accommodations for high-risk medical conditions or other reasons; those under quarantine or who become ill.
 And, though we are determined to hold school on campus every day, the flexibility of our blended model will enable us to transition to a fully virtual format instantly and with no loss of continuity if required by conditions beyond our control.